Super Bowl XL: Reaction to officiating

 The officiating in Super Bowl XL was met with criticism from members of the media soon after the game.
 One call that was complained about was an offensive pass interference on Seahawks wide receiver Darrell Jackson for a push-off against Steelers safety Chris Hope that nullified his 16-yard touchdown reception in the first quarter.
 However, according to the NFL's Director of Officiating at the time, Mike Pereira, the call was indeed correct as Jackson had pushed off.

-Another complaint had to do with a penalty in the fourth quarter against Seattle right tackle Sean Locklear for holding Steelers linebacker Clark Haggans that nullified a deep pass.
+Another complaint had to do with a penalty in the fourth quarter against Seahawks right tackle Sean Locklear for holding Steelers linebacker Clark Haggans that nullified a deep pass.
 Pereira later stated that Locklear was definitively holding and the call was correct.
 Also disputed was the penalty on Hasselbeck for an illegal block below the waist while making a tackle during Ike Taylor's interception return.

-In addition, many Seahawks fans were outraged by an incomplete pass call early in the game from Hasselbeck to Jerramy Stevens.
+In addition, many Steelers fans were outraged by an incomplete pass call early in the game from Hasselbeck to Jerramy Stevens.
 Stevens appeared to have possession and then fumble, only for the officials to rule he never had complete possession.
 The Steelers also were upset about a call on a play that appeared to give them possession of the football when Matt Hasselbeck fumbled while scrambling.
 It was ruled however that Hasselbeck had been touched before losing control of the football, thus negating the fumble.

 Kansas City Star writer Jason Whitlock encapsulated some views when he wrote the day after the game, "Bill Leavy and his crew ruined Super Bowl XL.
 Am I the only one who would like to hear them defend their incompetence?"
 Initially, some fans reacted negatively as well.
 A February 7 online ESPN poll found that, with 103,167 votes cast, 61.7% of those votes were cast for the choice of "officiating mistakes affected the outcome of Super Bowl XL."
 Seahawks head coach Mike Holmgren himself took issue with the officiating at a rally for his team on February 6 at Qwest Field, saying, "We knew it was going to be tough going against the Pittsburgh Steelers.
-I didn't know we were going to have to play the guys in the striped shirts as well."
+I didn't know we were going to have to play the guys in the striped shirts as well.".